 Like most working people, a large part of your day is probably taken up with managing your emails.
 But whether you’re filtering through your inbox, composing an important message, or organizing your mail into folders, your time could be better spent doing more important tasks.

-To help you maximize your email productivity, we’ve put together a list of 20 tips and tricks that will help you get the most out of Gmail, and save you valuable time in the process.
+To help you maximize your email productivity, we’ve put together a list of 30 Gmail tips and tricks that will help you get the most out of your account, and save you valuable time in the process.